Recursive-algebraic solution of the closed string tachyon vacuum equation

 The grade-$0$ equation~\eqref{eqn:grade-0 multi-level} is a system of $N$ coupled quadratic algebraic equations in $N$ unknowns $g_\alpha^{(0)}(\Lstar),$ where $N$ is the number of Fock space states at the chosen level truncation.
 The solutions are the critical points of the cubic potential defined by the vertex $V^{\alpha,\beta,\ga}(\Lstar,\Lstar,\Lstar),$ and the number of nontrivial solutions grows rapidly with $N.$

-At the level-$(0{+}2)$ truncation, the four states are the tachyon $T,$ the matter dilaton $S_1,$ and the ghost states $D_+$ and $D.$ The ghost-number selection rules force $V^{T,T,D} = V^{T,T,D_+} = 0$ at the cubic vertex, so the tachyon decouples from all level-$2$ states at grade~$0.$ The three nontrivial solutions are distinguished by their dilaton content: one solution has a nonzero dilaton condensate.
+At the level-$(0{+}2)$ truncation, the four states are the tachyon $T,$ the matter dilaton $S_1,$ and the ghost states $D_+$ and $D.$ The ghost-number and matter selection rules force $V^{T,T,D} = V^{T,T,D_+} = V^{T,T,S_1}=0$ at the cubic vertex, so a pure tachyon seed does not directly source level-$2$ components at grade~$0.$ The three nontrivial solutions are distinguished by their level-$2$ content: one solution has a nonzero dilaton condensate.

-At the level-$(0{+}2{+}4)$ truncation, the $15$ states include level-$4$ states such as $f_1 = c_{-1}\bar{c}_{-1}\ket{0}$ that couple directly to tachyon pairs ($V^{f_1,T,T} \simeq 3.3\times 10^{-3}$).
+At the level-$(0{+}2{+}4)$ truncation, the $15$ states include level-$4$ states such as the pure-ghost state $c_{-1}\bar{c}_{-1}\ket{0}$ that couple directly to tachyon pairs ($V^{\mathrm{pg},T,T} \simeq 3.3\times 10^{-3}$ in the computation-file basis).
 The $73$ nonzero vertices at the symmetric point span a rich network of inter-level couplings.
-Of the five nontrivial solutions, the physically dominant one is identified by continuity with the Yang--Zwiebach critical point and by the criterion that it minimizes the effective potential.
-The remaining solutions correspond to saddle points or spurious branches that do not survive at higher truncation.
+Of the at least four nontrivial solutions identified by finite seed searches at this truncation, the physically dominant one is identified by continuity with the Yang--Zwiebach critical point and by the criterion that it minimizes the effective potential.
+The remaining solutions correspond to saddle points or spurious branches that require further truncation tests.